 - A. Coordinate instruction schedule with Owner's operations.
-Adjust schedule as required to minimize disrupting Owner's operations and to ensure availability of Owner's personnel. - B. Coordinate instructors, including providing notification of dates, times, length of instruction time, and course content. - C. Coordinate content of training modules with content of approved emergency, operation, and maintenance manuals.
-Do not submit instruction program until operating and maintenance data has been reviewed and approved by Architect/Engineer. - D. Furnish minimum demonstration and training instruction time as described within the following table for plumbing, and electrical systems and components.
+Adjust schedule as required to minimize disrupting Owner's operations and to ensure availability of Owner's personnel. - B. Coordinate instructors, including providing notification of dates, times, length of instruction time, and course content.

+- C. Coordinate content of training modules with content of approved emergency, operation, and maintenance manuals.
+Do not submit instruction program until operating and maintenance data has been reviewed and approved by Architect/Engineer. - D. Furnish minimum demonstration and training instruction time as described within the following table for architectural, plumbing, fire protection, HVAC and electrical systems and components.